Machine-learning regression methods for American-style path-dependent contracts: Callable certificates

 We consider a snowball payoff with different maturities which pays quarterly a coupon if the underlying asset performance is above $100\%$.
 In particular we choose the following characteristics: (i) maturity of one year with coupon equal to $2.3\%$ and capital barrier at $35\%$, (ii) maturity of two years with coupon equal to $2.4\%$ and capital barrier at $30\%$, (iii) maturity of five years with coupon equal to $2.85\%$ and capital barrier at $30\%$.
 The characteristics of the product are chosen so that the initial price is approximately at par, when evaluated with the LSMC method with polynomial basis on the risk set described at the beginning of Section~\ref{sec:callable}.

 In the first three columns of Table~\ref{tab:certificate_prices} we report the prices of the snowball certificates defined above by changing the basis functions used in the LSMC method to price the products.
 We can see that the prices are closely aligned, and within the Monte Carlo uncertainties, reported in appendix in Table~\ref{tab:certificate_errors}.
 In Table~\ref{tab:certificate_times} are listed the computational times.
 We can see the best choice of basis functions is R-FFNN and R-RNN (in particular for longer maturities), followed by polynomials.
-In particular, the last ones become unfeasible for many dates and larger degrees.
+In particular, the last ones become unfeasible for many dates and larger degrees (in the Tables \textit{deg} refers to the maximum degree of the polynomial).

+Then, we investigate also the performance of finite-difference and Chebyshev methods in computing sensitivities.
+In Table~\ref{tab:gamma_snowball} we list the results.
+We analyze different algorithms, even if we have seen in Table~\ref{tab:certificate_prices} that prices are not in perfect agreement, to understand the stability of sensitivities.
+Polynomials basis function are taken up to third order; random neural networks have $120$ inner nodes; signature methods are truncated at third degree with lead-lag and time embedding.
+We can see that, for snowball certificates, both finite-difference and Chebyshev methods seem lead to similar results in term of stability.
+In Appendix~\ref{app:sensitivity} we extend the analysis.

-\subsubsection{Lock-in payoff}
+\subsection{Lock-in payoff}

 We consider a lock-in payoff with different maturities which pays quarterly a coupon if the underlying asset performance is above different coupon barriers.
 In particular we choose the following characteristics: (i) maturity of one year with coupon equal to $2.8\%$, coupon barrier at $100\%$ and capital barrier at $40\%$, (ii) maturity of two years with coupon equal to $2.4\%$, coupon barrier at $90\%$ and capital barrier at $30\%$, (iii) maturity of five years with coupon equal to $3\%$, coupon barrier at $90\%$ and capital barrier at $30\%$.
 The characteristics of the product are chosen so that the initial price is approximately at par, when evaluated with the LSMC method with polynomial basis on the risk set described at the beginning of Section~\ref{sec:callable}.